MichiganDataScienceTeam/MDST-Onboarding/README.md

 Our FALL 24 Project Lists [here](https://mdst-club.notion.site/Fall-2024-Project-Directory-734d91c7dd6f4991b98eef461504a1eb)!

+If there are any issues or areas of improvement you would like us to know, please create a new entry in "Issues"

 ## Setup

 If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
 This will keep you up-to-date on the club.